Catholic Church and ecumenism: Old Catholic Churches

 After 1870 several German-speaking Catholics left the Catholic Church in light of the First Vatican Council.
 Many aligned themselves with the independent Bishop of Utrecht, who ordained clergy among them to form the Old Catholic Churches.
 Though it is not in communion, the Catholic Church recognizes as valid the Old Catholic holy orders and apostolic succession, but does not recognize their ordinations of women to the priesthood begun in the 1970s.
 The Old Catholic Churches consider themselves to be in full communion with the Anglican Communion.

 The Polish National Catholic Church ceased intercommunion with both the Anglican Communion in 1978 and the Union of Utrecht member churches in 1996, disagreeing over the issue of female ordination.
 It has since become closer to Rome, which recognizes it to have a similar status as the Orthodox Churches.

 Reformed Churches (Continental Reformed, Presbyterian, and Congregationalist)

 In 2010, the Catholic Church and the Reformed Churches ratified the Common Agreement on Mutual Recognition of Baptism.
 As such, both the Catholic Church and the Reformed Churches recognize the validity of baptism performed in each of these denominations.

+Pentecostal and Charismatic Churches

+Since 2021, the United States Conference of Catholic Bishops (USCCB) has been in ecumenical discussion with the Pentecostal/Charismatic Churches of North America (PCCNA), as well as discussing the possibility of future theological dialogue between Pentecostalism and Catholicism.